-- Three quiet horses each with a correctly fitted headcollar in stables not yet mucked out, ideally next to each other (they do not need to be used for the whole care section). - Candidates will be expecting to muck out a shavings, straw, flax/hemp or paper type bed not deep litter. - Mucking out tools and wheelbarrow required for each candidate (maximum of three sets required).
-Buckets, sponges or brush for cleaning automatic drinkers (if applicable).
+• Six quiet horses each with a correctly fitted headcollar - in stables not yet mucked out, ideally next to each other (they do not need to be used for the whole care section).

+- Candidates will be expecting to muck out a shavings, straw, flax/hemp or paper type bed- not deep litter. - Mucking out tools and wheelbarrow required for each candidate (maximum of six sets needed) - Buckets, sponges or brush for cleaning automatic drinkers (if applicable).